surrealdb/surrealdb.js/README.md

 import Surreal from "surrealdb.js";
 ```

-or when you use commonjs
+or when you use CommonJS

 ```ts
 const Surreal = require("surrealdb.js").default;